Megumi4952/Chedotal_Lab_Head_Development/README.md

 # Chedotal_Lab_Head_Development
 Python notebooks used in Blain et al., 2023, "A tridimensional atlas of the developing human head."

-This repository contains notebooks for the following:
+This repository contains the following notebooks:

 *(1) Mask_Labels.ipynb*